Misko452/CCSFD/README.md

 # CCSFD
-Application for administration mofie database
+Application for administration movie database

 Beginner application for practising using SQL database in application solution.